Yamamoto Heikichi

 Yamamoto Heikichi (山本 兵吉) was a Japanese hunter.
 He is best known as a local hero for killing Kesagake, the giant brown bear involved in the Sankebetsu brown bear incident.
-He is reportedly to have killed over 300 brown bears in his lifetime.
+He is reported to have killed over 300 brown bears in his lifetime.
 A resident of On'ne-no-sawa, Onishika, Rumoi District, Hokkaido (now Onishikatashiro, Obira), his main hunting grounds were the mountains of what was then Teshio Province, such as Mount Onishika.

 Biography

 Yamamoto Heikichi was reportedly from Shosanbetsu, Tomamae District, Hokkaido.
 He was alcohol-loving and considered the best shot in the whole Soya Province, a legendary imperial hunter who was called the "sword of Soya" in that neck of the woods.

 Early life

-Born at the end of the Edo period, he was a hunter in the mountains from a young age.
+Born at the end of the Edo period, Yamamoto was a hunter in the mountains from a young age.
 He was nicknamed "Sabasaki's older brother" after stabbing a brown bear to death with a deba bōchō when he was young in Sakhalin.
-It has also been reported that it was possible to kill a Japanese woodpecker and a Japanese squirrel with a single live bullet.
+It has also been reported that it was possible for him to kill a Japanese woodpecker and a Japanese squirrel with a single live bullet.
 When the Russo-Japanese War broke out, he was 46 and joined the army.
 He later carried around with him the American-designed, Russian-made bolt action rifle Berdan II M1870 on a daily basis and also kept his trademark military cap as the spoils of war.

-In the spring of 1915, he found a brown bear's hibernation hole entering the national forest in Kotanbetsu, Tomamae.
+In the spring of 1915, Yamamoto found a brown bear's hibernation hole entering the national forest in Kotanbetsu, Tomamae.
 In attempt to drive a stake through the top, he slipped inside and the bear attacked him.
-He hugged its chest and yelled to his comrades at the entrance to shoot, but they ran away and then also the bear.
-It was reportedly his most upset and disappointed moment.
+He hugged it to his chest and yelled to his comrades at the entrance to shoot, but they ran away, as did the bear.
+It was reportedly Yamamoto's most disappointing moment.